likhithraj005/EncryptDecrypt/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java and Maven for dependencies
 - MySQL database

 ### Installation